Philippine five hundred-peso note: Independence

-English series (1951)
+English series (1951–1959)

 From 1953, the obverse side of the denomination featured the portrait of Manuel A. Roxas, the first president of the independent Republic of the Philippines.
 The reverse side featured the Old Central Bank main office.
 Roxas and the Central Bank building were later featured on the one hundred peso note upon the introduction of the Pilipino series notes.

 In 1959, the 200 and 500 peso notes were withdrawn from circulation on December 31, 1959, pursuant to Philippine Republic Act No. 1516.

-New Design series (1987–2013)
+New Design series (1987–2018)

-In 1987, the five hundred peso denomination was not included in the Pilipino and Ang Bagong Lipunan series.
+The five hundred peso denomination was not included in the Pilipino and Ang Bagong Lipunan series.
 The denomination however was reintroduced on August 21, 1987, as part of the New Design series notes.

 The note features the portrait of Benigno Aquino Jr., a former senator and an opposition leader when Ferdinand Marcos was president.
 The note is predominantly yellow in color.
 The obverse also features two popular quotes from Aquino: "Faith in our people and faith in God" (which is situated above the signature of the President of the Philippines), and "The Filipino is worth dying for", under which is signed his nickname, "Ninoy".
 There is also the signature of Aquino, a typewriter with his initials ("B.S.A.J."), and a dove of peace.
 The reverse features a collage of various images in relation to Aquino, showing him, inter alia, as a journalist for the Manila Times in front of an article about "1st Cav", a senator (the pioneer of the Study Now, Pay Later education program), the mayor of his hometown of Concepcion, the governor of Tarlac, and as the main driving force behind the People Power Revolution of 1986, some three years after his death in 1983.
 This is the only note where the name is written in script.
 The banknote was designed by Rafael Asuncion.

 After the creation of the "Bangko Sentral ng Pilipinas" in 1993, its new logo was incorporated on all the New Design series bills.

 In 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
 The names of the signatories on the bills were later added starting with banknotes featuring the signature of President Joseph Estrada.
+The names of positions of the respective signatories (Pangulo ng Pilipinas and Tagapangasiwa ng Bangko Sentral) also changed their typeface from Optima to Helvetica and became lowercase.

-In 2001, additional security features were added, such as the security thread on the right side and the gold fluorescent printing on the left side across the portrait.
+Starting with banknotes featuring the signature of President Gloria Macapagal Arroyo on September 20, 2001, additional security features were added, such as the security thread on the right side and the gold fluorescent printing on the left side across the portrait.